Loret Sadiku

-Loret Sadiku (born 28 July 1991) is a Kosovan professional footballer who plays as a defensive midfielder for Turkish club Adanaspor, on loan Kasımpaşa.
+Loret Sadiku (born 28 July 1991) is a Kosovan professional footballer who plays as a defensive midfielder for Helsingborgs IF.

 Early life

 Born in SFR Yugoslavia, Sadiku was raised in Sweden and started to play youth football with local club Hånger IF in Värnamo.
 In 2003, he joined the youth setup of IFK Värnamo, the town's biggest club.

 Club career

 IFK Värnamo

 In 2009, Sadiku was promoted to Värnamo's first team and made his professional debut in Ettan, Sweden's third tier.
 He was part of what would be known as a golden generation in the history of the club, together with players like Viktor Claesson, Simon Thern, Niklas Hult and Joseph Baffo.
 In 2010, Värnamo won a promotion to Superettan.

 In 2011, led by head coach Jonas Thern, Värnamo finished 13th in the Superettan table.
 Sadiku made 29 league appearances, scoring twice, and appeared in both relegation play-off legs against Väsby United, which the club won by 3–0 on aggregate.